 These changes help get the body into better shape, stabilize insulin levels, normalize blood sugar, and boost immunity.
 There isn’t one that is more important than another; they are all vital to good health.

 Gallstones and many of the conditions that contribute to gallstones are typically lifestyle-related.
 That means making the necessary adjustments to improve lifestyle behaviors can reduce symptoms, prevent occurrences, and even reverse the condition.

 13. Prevention: The Best Cure of Them All

 Prevention is a powerful weapon when it comes to fighting gallstones and other chronic conditions.
 While certain risk factors—like ethnicity, age, and gender—can’t be changed, there are plenty of others that can.
 And those positive changes can reduce the risk in areas that can’t be changed.

-These are the keys to gallstone prevention:
+These are the key factors in gallstone prevention:

 - Limit or omit processed foods

 - Limit or omit processed sugar in food and as a sweetener